TomatenKuchenDEV/docs/docs/integrations.md

 - Discord system message
 	- Argument: Discord internal system message type: https://discord.com/developers/docs/resources/channel#message-object-message-types

+\* There can only be up to five context menus per server.

 ## Synchronisation modes

 There are different syncing modes that can be selected when importing an integration onto another server: